ros-navigation/docs.nav2.org/setup_guides/odom/setup_odom.rst

 Setting up the odometry system for Nav2 for your physical robot depends a lot on which odometry sensors are available with your robot.
 Due to the large number of configurations your robot may have, specific setup instructions will not be within the scope of this tutorial.
 Instead, we will provide some basic examples and useful resources to help you configure your robot for Nav2.

 To start, we will use an example of a robot with wheel encoders as its odometry source.
 Note that wheel encoders are not required for Nav2 but it is common in most setups.
-The goal in setting up the odometry is to compute the odometry information and publish the ``nav_msgs/Odometry`` message and ``odom`` => ``base_link`` transform over ROS2.
+The goal in setting up the odometry is to compute the odometry information and publish the ``nav_msgs/Odometry`` message and ``odom`` => ``base_link`` transform over ROS 2.
 To calculate this information, you will need to setup some code that will translate wheel encoder information into odometry information, similar to the snippet below:

 .. code-block:: shell